The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 \subsection{Motivation}

-The immediate motivation for this work springs from our investigation of the index problem for Fredholm operators in the Heisenberg calculus.
-Index theory establishes a bridge between analysis and topology.
-An initial and difficult obstacle we faced in our investigations was that, in order to derive topological index formulas, we needed a better geometric understanding of the osculating structures that are at the heart of the Heisenberg calculus.
-We believe that the clarification we achieved in this context is of independent interest, and in the present paper we present our results without reference to index theoretical concerns.
-This introduction is intended as an exposition of the history of the problem.
+The ideas in this paper were motivated by the work of the second author on index problems for hypoelliptic Fredholm operators in the Heisenberg calculus \citelist{\cite{vE10a} \cite{vE10b}}.
+The construction of an appropriate `tangent groupoid' for this index problem required a better geometric understanding of the nilpotent group structures that appear in the definition of the Heisenberg pseudodifferential calculus.
+We believe that the geometric ideas that we developed are of independent interest, and in the present paper we present them without reference to index theoretical concerns.
+This introduction provides an exposition of the history of the problem.